meerkat-manor/rediOps/README.md

 ## Specification

-The specification for the **devops.json** is defined as an OpenAPI document allowing the publishing of hte information also as a REST service if so required - though this is not mandatory - and the "devops.json" file is expected to exist before the code is deployed.
+The specification for the **devops.json** is defined as an OpenAPI document allowing the publishing of the information also as a REST service if so required - though this is not mandatory - and the "devops.json" file is expected to exist before the code is deployed.

+The use of OpenAPI to define the details specification provides a format and protocol that can be understood by tools and engineers.
+There a few aspects of the specifications that cannot be documented in OpenAPI.

 If you do publish the information as a REST service then you should consider protecting access to the data, especially if it contains data that may expose internal structures.